-In our last trip to Sardinia and precisely in the northeast, we dedicated a day to visit the Maddalena.
-Actually our intention was to visit part of the archipelago including the island of Budelli, but the sea conditions and the strong mistral wind blowing at 30 knots limited our visit only to the main island, the island of Caprera and the small island of Giardinelli, all reachable by car.
+On our last trip to Sardinia, and specifically to the north-east, we dedicated a day to visiting La Maddalena.
+Actually, our intention was to visit part of thearcipelago including the island of Budellibut the sea conditions and the strong mistral wind blowing at 30 knots limited our visit to the main island, the island of Caprera and the small Giardinelli Islandall accessible by car.

 The beaches of La Maddalena

-The first thing I can say about Isola della Maddalena is forget about arriving directly by car to the beach: in the best case you will have to walk a few hundred metres.
-The coves, the views and the dream beaches are an unspecified number and all of them will thrill you with their colours.
+The first thing I can say about Isola della Maddalena is forget about driving straight to the beach: at best you will have to walk a few hundred metres.
+There are an untold number of coves, views and dream beaches, all of which will thrill you with their colours.

 In each of the renowned beaches there is also a refreshment point or a small restaurant, but my advice is to stop immediately after landing in the village to buy water and some sandwiches to take with you.